marvinirwin/loopback-next/docs/site/Loopback-component-authentication.md

 - Authentication
 - Authorization

-`Authentication` is a process of verifying someone's identity before a protected endpoint is accessed.
+[Authentication](https://en.wikipedia.org/wiki/Authentication) is a process of verifying someone's identity before a protected resource is accessed.

-`Authorization` is a process of verifying the actions that an authenticated user is allowed to perform on a protected endpoint.
+[Authorization](https://en.wikipedia.org/wiki/Authorization) is a process of deciding if a user can perform an action on a protected resource.

 {% include note.html content="
 For a description of an `Authorization` process, please see [Authorization](Loopback-component-authorization.md).